Who We Are

 Even the name for the organization is personal and rooted in love.
 It was inspired by the loving relationship Carrie witnessed between her grandparents.
 Check “Where did the name originate from?” blog post to read Carrie’s personal story of how this relationship inspired her and the organization.

-The Darby and Cottrill families realized by providing the single women opportunities to learn skills such as time management, interview skills, and financial planning, while in a secure living situation, she could continue to care for her family in the future without the fear of separation.
+The board and volunteers realized by providing the single women opportunities to learn skills such as time management, interview skills, and financial planning, while in a secure living situation, she could continue to care for her family in the future without the fear of separation.
 They believed with loving and supportive help, rooted in the love and teachings of Christ, women could be guided towards stable independence for themselves and their families.

-Magnolia House Ministries acquired their incorporation in spring of 2017, and have also recently received their official 501c3 credentials.
+Magnolia House Ministries acquired their incorporation in the spring of 2017, and received their official 501c3 status in February of 2018.

 https://drive.google.com/file/d/1JHKyGIvKcYMpJfqLS_0Z3NK9wPEvbY-v/view?usp=sharing